govex/COVID-19/data_tables/vaccine_data/global_data/readme.md

 ## Files in this folder

 - time_series_covid19_vaccine_global.csv: Contains time series data.
-Each row is uniquely defined by `country` and `date`.
+Each row is uniquely defined by `Country_Region`, `UID`, and `Date`.
 Long format.
-- time_series_covid19_vaccine_doses_admin_global.csv: Contains time series data.
-Each row is uniquely defined by `country` and `date`Wide format.
-- vaccine_data_global.csv: Contains the most recent data collected for each country.
-Each row is uniquely defined by `country`
 - data_dictionary.csv: Metric definitions
 - readme.md: Description of contents and list of data sources

 ## Data sources
+### Data updated after 9/6/2022
+- On 9/6/2022, the CRC changed the data sources for all its vaccination data.
+The current data sources are:
+  - US Centers for Disease Control and Prevention (CDC): https://covid.cdc.gov/covid-data-tracker/#vaccinations
+  - Our World in Data (OWiD): https://ourworldindata.org/covid-vaccinations
+  - World Health Organization (WHO): https://covid19.who.int/who-data/vaccination-data.csv

+### Data updated on 9/5/2022 and before
 - Aggregated data sources:
   - US Centers for Disease Control and Prevention (CDC): https://covid.cdc.gov/covid-data-tracker/#vaccinations
   - Our World in Data (OWiD): https://ourworldindata.org/covid-vaccinations